drhey/umarcts-sensu-plugins-statuspage/README.md

 }
 ```

-The handler is specifically looking for the above the be defined.
+The handler is specifically looking for the above to be defined.
 If it's not, then incident_key won't be defined in the handler and this will cause errors and improper functionality